Deutsche Börse

 Deutsche Börse AG (/de/), or the Deutsche Börse Group, is a German multinational corporation that offers a marketplace for organizing the trading of shares and other securities.
 It is also a transaction services provider, giving companies and investors access to global capital markets.
 Founded in 1992, it is a joint stock company headquartered in Frankfurt.
-On 1 October 2014, Deutsche Börse AG became the 14th announced member of the United Nations Sustainable Stock Exchanges initiative.
 It is the third-largest stock market in Europe by market cap after Euronext Paris and the London Stock Exchange.

+On 1 October 2014, Deutsche Börse AG became the 14th announced member of the United Nations Sustainable Stock Exchanges initiative.
 On 23 August 2023, the company formed EuroCTP as a joint venture with 13 other bourses, to provide a consolidated tape for the European Union, as part of the Capital Markets Union proposed by the European Commission.